Overview

 Metal Building Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Define shell and operational goals is treated as a project decision point, not a handoff moment.
-We connect it to anchor-bolt and slab coordination and keep the team aligned on what must be resolved before the next trade package moves.
+Define shell and operational goals with limestone subgrade and Hays County permitting requirements established before supplier packages are released is treated as a project decision point, not a handoff moment.
+We connect it to anchor-bolt and slab coordination on limestone and caliche subgrade with engineered tolerances protecting supplier panel fit and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate foundations, structure, and supplier releases is treated as a project decision point, not a handoff moment.
-We connect it to supplier lead times and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate foundation engineering, concrete work, and supplier anchor-bolt package with geotechnical conditions confirmed is treated as a project decision point, not a handoff moment.
+We connect it to supplier lead times for fabricated structural packages released around concrete and site-work readiness and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Erect the shell and complete enclosure milestones is treated as a project decision point, not a handoff moment.
-We connect it to service routing through the shell and keep the team aligned on what must be resolved before the next trade package moves.
+Erect the shell with weather-window awareness and enclosure milestones tied to roofing and dry-in is treated as a project decision point, not a handoff moment.
+We connect it to service routing through the shell for MEP, overhead doors, and utility stub-outs positioned before frame erection closes access and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Release interior and support scopes is treated as a project decision point, not a handoff moment.
-We connect it to dry-in timing and keep the team aligned on what must be resolved before the next trade package moves.
+Release interior support scopes and utility fit-out work without losing shell momentum is treated as a project decision point, not a handoff moment.
+We connect it to dry-in timing managed around Central Texas spring hail and summer storm exposure windows and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over the building for owner or tenant use is treated as a project decision point, not a handoff moment.
-We connect it to anchor-bolt and slab coordination and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over the building for owner or tenant use with Hays County CO and TCEQ closeout confirmed is treated as a project decision point, not a handoff moment.
+We connect it to anchor-bolt and slab coordination on limestone and caliche subgrade with engineered tolerances protecting supplier panel fit and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit